dcycle/dcyclejenkins/README.md

 Command line (CLI) access
 -----

-Start by making sure you have a private-public ssh keypair.
+Start by making sure you have a private-public ssh keypair (see above).
 To check if there already is one, type:

     docker-compose exec jenkins /bin/bash -c 'cat ~/.ssh/id_rsa.pub'